JohnPaulinePineda/Portfolio_Project_54/docs/index.md

         * <span style="color: #FF0000">COUGHING</span>
         * <span style="color: #FF0000">CHEST_PAIN</span>
         * <span style="color: #FF0000">YELLOW_FINGERS</span>
-2. Model inference involved indicating the characteristics and predicting the probability of the new case against the model training observations.
+4. Model inference involved indicating the characteristics and predicting the probability of the new case against the model training observations.
-    * Characteristics based on all features used for generating the final selected stacked classifier
+    * Characteristics based on all predictors used for generating the final selected stacked classifier
     * Predicted lung cancer probability based on the final selected stacked classifier logistic curve